vrhovnik/azure-monitor-automation-wth/docs/05-monitoring-basics.md

 1. Generate load on the application and monitor via Azure Monitor how the application is performing
 2. Scale the application automatically when load is more than 10% - going up
-3. When error occurs, demonstrate how the alert is triggered and how the notification is sent
+3. When error occurs, demonstrate how the alert is triggered and how the notification is sent to appropriate users

 # Expected learnings